orstavik/JoiEvents/docs/2_EventToEvent/2_NativeCascadeEvents/7_Problem_CascadeChaos.md

 # Problem: CascadeChaos

+> todo here we also have the problem of page lifecycle events and unload

 To support legacy web pages that only implement support for mouse events, mobile browsers automatically spawns `mousedown`/`mouseup` events from `touchstart`/`touchend` events.

 ## Example 2: Native composed events (touchend -> mouseup -> click)